If you are looking for the perfect spooky look, Halloween makeup for corpse themed costumes might be your perfect find!

 Start out your corpse makeup by using the white face paint or pancake makeup.
 Pancake is recommended because it allows ideal coverage without clogging up your skin in an unfriendly way.
 It also allows your natural skin tones to show through, and applying sparingly or generously on certain parts of the face allows for successful variations of depth and contour that add to your overall effect.

-- makeup sponge into quarter pieces, providing you with an ideal edge for tricky spots like under the eyes.
+- Divide a large makeup sponge into quarter pieces, providing you with an ideal edge for tricky spots like under the eyes.
 Stay away from the smooth precut triangles used for usual cosmetics application, as the foam sponges allow for more absorption of color and easier transfer onto the skin.

 - Run the sponge under water and wring it out until it is only slightly damp.
 Having the sponge too wet will cause the pancake makeup to be runny, so use water sparingly.
 Take the sponge and rub it around the pancake until you have sufficient paint.